 We all know Debby.
-An accomplished coach and athlete, she has done wonders for our divers all over the So Cal area.
+An accomplished coach and athlete, and has done wonders for our divers all over the So Cal area.
 Recently, she became heavily involved in the reconstruction of our beloved Belmont Plaza Olympic Pool, wining and dining with local politicians and business people to make sure diving in part of the new Read more about Debby McCormick To Receive Achievement Award[…]

 Every year around this time, the Aquatic Capital of America based here in Long Beach, CA inducts and recognizes local aquatic athletes for their accomplishments.
 This year is no different with several inductees from the sports of Rowing, Water Polo and Swimming.
 However, this time around a local female diver who’s name is synonymous with Read more about Aquatic Capital of America Inducts Famous Local Diver[…]

 By Jim Thomas (Originally posted on ocregister.com) Longtime Long Beach-based diving coach Debby McCormick is confused and alarmed by what is, at the very least, a delay in implementing a plan to build a state-of-the-art aquatics facility to replace the condemned Belmont Plaza Olympic Pool.
 Long Beach Councilman Gary DeLong, who spearheaded the planned project Read more about Diving facility hopes sinking[…]